 Should I get Private lessons?

-Technique is fast tracked when your trainer is spending one-on-one time with you.
+The technique is fast-tracked when your trainer is spending one-on-one time with you.
 There is no debating that.
 The problem is that people expect a trainer to magically fix their technical flaws in a single lesson.
 Any problem that you have been having for a while is likely going to take more than a few sessions to unlearn.
-Repetition and consistency are the key when it comes to forming good habits.
+Repetition and consistency are the keys when it comes to forming good habits.
 So if you are only doing one lesson with a trainer per week, This lack of consistency will not yield results.
 However, if you were to combine this private session with regular group classes each week, where you continue to practice the techniques the trainer has shown you, this is a great recipe for success.
-Or, if you have the money, have multiple private muay thai lessons every week with your personal trainer!
+Or, if you have the money, have multiple private Muay Thai lessons every week with your personal trainer!

 The real question is, how does someone punch and kick another person, but go about it in a nice way?